-The student is required to purchase 2 sets of lead markers with their initials to use in the identification of images.
+The student is required to purchase 2 sets of lead markers with their initials & student cohort number to use in the identification of images.
 Information about ordering these lead markers will be provided to the student at orientation.
-This is a mandatory item and will be needed on the first day of September.
+This is a mandatory item and will be needed on the first class lecture day.